near/NEPs/0006-bingings.md

 This allows to disambiguate two cases: when key-value is not present vs when key-value is present but value is zero bytes.

 ###### Panics
-* If `key_len + key_ptr` exceeds the memory container or points to an unused register it panics.
+* If `key_len + key_ptr` exceeds the memory container or points to an unused register it panics with `MemoryAccessViolation`;
-In Wasmer, it returns `MemoryAccessViolation` error message;
-* If returning the preempted value into the scratch buffer exceeds the memory container it panics.
+* If returning the preempted value into the scratch buffer exceeds the memory container it panics with `MemoryAccessViolation`;
-In Wasmer, it returns `MemoryAccessViolation` error message;

 ###### Current bugs
 * This function currently does not exist.